Ilias “Tweety” Ennahachi took the ONE Super Series flyweight division by storm in 2019.

-As he built a stunning 34-3 record, he won and defended the Enfusion World Title, traveled to Japan to win the Blade World Championship, and captured WFL World Title in China.
+“Tweety” built a stunning 34-3 record and, along the way, he won the Enfusion World Title, the Blade World Championship, and the WFL World Title.

-His success, combined with his exciting style in the ring, earned him a contract with the world’s largest martial arts organization, and now he feels he has the best platform to showcase his skills and win the biggest prize in the game.
+The Dutch-Moroccan athlete’s success, combined with his exciting style in the ring, earned him a contract with the world’s largest martial arts organization.

 “My biggest motivation not to quit fighting is my parents,” Ennahachi states.